Age Related Macular Degeneration Treatment

 - Triphala, an ayurvedic medication is extremely beneficial for eyes.

-- Rub your eyes for 30 minutes gently in regular interval of time in order to relax them.
+- Rub your eyes for 30 minutes gently in a regular interval of time in order to relax them.

 - Splash plain water in the eyes every hour.

 - Avoid watching television, using the computer or reading continuously for long periods of time.